Maalshekto/kubeform/README.md

 num_workers = 2 # Can be modify but remember : "with great power comes great responsibility"

 # Common Tags for resources
-cluster_name = "JMA" # Change this to a unique name for your cluster - Here a trigram based on owner name owner = "Jean MARTIN" # Change this to your name deployed_by = "Jean MARTIN" # Change this to your name project = "my-project" # Change this to the name of your project
+cluster_name = "JMA" # Change this to a unique name for your cluster - Here a trigram owner = "Jean MARTIN" # Change this to your name deployed_by = "Jean MARTIN" # Change this to your name project = "my-project" # Change this to the name of your project